SuprBadass/apollo/configs/easyeffects/README.md

 Recommended for 6.2.7 or higher versions.
 To apply, copy it inside ~/.config/easyeffects/output folder (if you have the the Flatpak version, place the preset file in ~/.var/app/com.github.wwmm.easyeffects/config/easyeffects/output).
 Close and restart EasyEffects, then apply the new preset.

+If you are using an OS that utilizes Pipewire (like Pop!
+OS), set the filter cutoff frequency in EasyEffects to the same value of the LFE cutoff, `channelmix.lfe-cutoff`, in `/usr/share/pipewire/client.conf`.
+That value should be something like 100 or 150Hz.

 Credit to the volume normalization goes to https://github.com/Digitalone1/EasyEffects-Presets.